I look forward to it every day being here with you guys on the Rush Limbaugh program and the EIB network.

 They're nerds.

-They're boring, they're dry balls.
+They're dry balls.

 And the news the next day in every entertainment story was how boring a show it was.

-Now Snerdley says, well, she's not going to be 26 forever.
+Now, Snerdley says, well, she's not going to be 26 forever.

-Yeah, well, Madonna's uh pushing what, 80 now?
+Yeah, well, Madonna's pushing, what, 80 now?

 It happened long ago.

-Now it's it's the it's the exact opposite.
+Now it's the exact opposite.

-The more risque, the more vulgar, the more profane, um, the more near pornographic you are, the more acclaim you get.
+The more risque, the more vulgar, the more profane, the more near pornographic you are, the more acclaim you get.

 She's exactly right.